 Tabletop fans offer more widespread cooling capabilities than clip-on fans.
 The typical footprint ranges from approximately 6 inches by 6 inches to 10 inches by 12 inches, and they stand about 10 to 15 inches tall.

 Tower and pedestal fans are the largest sizes.
 These fans are designed for placement on a floor, and they oscillate to offer whole-room cooling.
 Tower fans are approximately 11 inches by 11 inches to 13 inches by 13 inches, and pedestal fans are a bit larger.
-Both tower and pedestal fans range in height from around 30 to 48 inches.
+Both pedestal and tower fans range in height from around 30 to 48 inches.

 Power and Speed